utopia-foss/utopia/doc/getting_started/tutorial.rst

   $ cd build             # ... to go to the utopia build directory
   $ source ./activate    # ... to enter the virtual environment

-*Utopia* operates inside a so-called virtual environment.
+Utopia operates inside a so-called virtual environment.
 With the ``source ./activate`` command, you have entered it and should now see ``(utopia-env)`` appearing on the left-hand side of your shell.
-When working with *Utopia*, make sure to always be in this virtual environment.
+When working with Utopia, make sure to always be in this virtual environment.

 .. note::